siavcom/web-ones-technology/README.md

     Example: The method changes the color of the input depending on the value selected.
     A = green, B = red, X = blue.
     @param {any} styles - The style of the component.
-- onMounted
+- afterMounted
-    When the component is mounted, this method is called.
+    When the component is mounted in the DOM, this method is called.
 - recnoChange
    When the recno of this component changes, this method is called.
 - valid